 Compass House was born through a community movement to establish a Clubhouse in Southern Oregon.
 This partnership is led by community members, nonprofit leaders, Jackson County Mental Health, and Clubhouse International.
 This came as a result of the closure of the DASIL Drop in Center and the Hawthorne Center.
 Both organizations served as social safety nets for individuals who suffered from both mental illness and disabilities.
 As a result Hawthorne Center merged its assets into DASIL and on October 9th, 2013 DASIL formally changed its name to Compass House and began to transform into an organization that is modeled after the evidence based practice called the Clubhouse Model of Psychosocial Rehabilitation.
-Compass House is in the process of securing a location and is targeting an open date of June 1st, 2014
+Compass House is located at 332 W. 6th St. Medford, OR 97501 and has been in operation since August 1st, 2014.

 What is a Clubhouse?